 Summer

-It’s generally assumed by experienced anglers that bass bite best during periods of extended low pressure and mild-moderate temperatures.
-Science tells us that barometric pressure is lowest early in the morning and continues to rise with it’s peak being around midday.
+Experienced anglers know that bass feed most actively during periods of extended low pressure and mild-moderate temperatures.
+The science is clear: barometric pressure is lowest early morning and peaks at midday.

 Fall